damonmcc/duckdb-dbt/README.md

 ## Setup

 > [!NOTE]
-> All examples of commands are written for Bash on macOS.
-You can run `echo $SHELL` to help you determine your shell and then, when necessary, can find relevant docs to run the correct commands for your shell/OS.
+> All examples of commands are written for Bash on Unix-based operating systems.
+You can run `echo $SHELL` to help you determine your shell and then, when necessary, can find relevant docs to run the correct commands for your shell/operating system.

 ### Prerequisites